aparup-chy/CSE221_Algorithms/README.md

-#### This repository contains the Lab materials and files for the Algorithms (CSE221) of the Spring 2024 semester.
+#### This repository contains the Lab materials and files for the course - Algorithms (CSE221) of the Spring 2024 semester.
 The files are written on Python though the logic is same for all language.

 ## Plagarism Alert